astropy/astropy/docs/wcs/index.rst

 `astropy.wcs` contains utilities for managing World Coordinate System (WCS) transformations in FITS files.
 These transformations map the pixel locations in an image to their real-world units, such as their position on the sky sphere.
+These transformations can work both forward (from pixel to sky) and backward (from sky to pixel).

+It performs three separate classes of WCS transformations:

+- Core WCS, as defined in the `WCS papers`_, based on Mark Calabretta's `wcslib`_.
-It is at its base a wrapper around Mark Calabretta's `wcslib`_, but also adds support for the Simple Imaging Polynomial (`SIP`_) convention and table lookup distortions as defined in WCS `Paper IV`_.
+- Simple Imaging Polynomial (`SIP`_) convention.
+- table lookup distortions as defined in WCS `Paper IV`_.

 Each of these transformations can be used independently or together in a standard pipeline.